 Stevenson’s college counselor is a resource for students and families as they consider post-secondary options.
-Our goal is to help each student advance to school that will continue to meet his or her academic as well as social-emotional needs.
-The college counselor begins working with families in tenth-grade and holds periodic individual and small group meetings with students and parents.
+Our goal is to help students to advance to schools or programs that will continue to meet their academic and social-emotional needs.
+The college counselor begins working with families in 11th grade and holds periodic individual and small group meetings with students and parents.

 The college counselor’s goal is for students to take ultimate responsibility for following clear schedule guidelines and completing the application process, including completing testing requirements, writing and editing required essays, preparing and scheduling visits and interviews, and securing letters of recommendation from faculty and others.
 In this way, students achieve a sense of ownership of the process and accomplishment when they finish.
 They are also better prepared for college where they must take on greater self-responsibility and self-advocacy.